Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [x] Creative Mode search item tab conflicts with JEI search bar.
 Even if I click on the JEI search bar, characters are typed onto the Search Item tab's search bar.
 [Fixed as of 0.0.9]
 - [x] Mekanizm and Mekanizm Generators tabs have search bars in them as well and those function fine; odd that the main vanilla search bar does not.
 [Fixed as of 0.0.9]
 - [x] Crafting an item, in this case a wrench, in an ME system causes a Network Protocol Error and boots me out.
 [Fixed as of 0.0.9]
-- [x] Changed keybinds revert to default when relaunching the game.[Fixed as of 0.0.9]
+- [x] Changed keybinds revert to default when relaunching the game.
+[Fixed as of 0.0.9]
+- [x] Sharestones are a bit borked.
+Trying to interact with one after placing them forces you out of your world.
+[Fixed as of 0.0.9]